Molten Cloud platform delivery guide

 How do distributors deliver content to Amazon Prime Video?

-Distributors deliver content to Amazon Prime Video through one of three pathways: Prime Video Direct (self-service portal for indie distributors, revenue-share model), Prime Video Channels (branded subscription channels, requires 50+ titles), or Licensed Content (direct licensing deals negotiated with Amazon).
-Each pathway requires MEF-formatted avails files, content encoded to Amazon's technical specifications (H.264/H.265 in MXF or MOV containers), CDF metadata, and artwork in 16:9 and 2:3 formats.
-Delivery is via web upload (PVD), Amazon S3 (Channels), or Amazon Backlot (Licensed).
-Platforms like Molten Cloud automate MEF avails generation from rights data and pre-validate submissions against Amazon's specs before upload.
+Distributors deliver content to Amazon Prime Video through one of three pathways: Prime Video Direct (self-service portal for indie distributors, revenue-share model), Prime Video Channels (branded subscription channels, requires 200+ standalone titles or 50+ seasons, 18-month minimum availability), or Licensed Content (direct licensing deals negotiated with Amazon).
+Each pathway requires EMA-formatted avails files, content encoded to Amazon's technical specifications (H.264/H.265 in MXF or MOV containers), MEC metadata, and artwork in 16:9 and 2:3 formats.
+Delivery is via web upload (PVD), Amazon S3 (Channels), or Prime Video Slate (Licensed).
+Platforms like Molten Cloud automate EMA avails generation from rights data and pre-validate submissions against Amazon's specs before upload.

-The Amazon Media Exchange Format (MEF) is Amazon's proprietary avails template — a structured spreadsheet defining content availability by title, territory, license type, window dates, pricing tier, content rating, and localization data.
+Amazon uses the EMA (Entertainment Merchants Association) avails template, the industry-standard rights spec, a structured spreadsheet defining content availability by title, territory, license type, window dates, pricing tier, content rating, and localization data.
 Each row represents a single title-territory-window combination.
 A 50-title catalog across 30 territories produces 1,500+ rows.
-The MEF template requires 40-60 fields per entry including ISO territory codes, Amazon-defined pricing categories, per-territory content ratings, and audio/subtitle language codes.
+The EMA template requires 40-60 fields per entry including ISO territory codes, Amazon-defined pricing categories, per-territory content ratings, and audio/subtitle language codes.
 Formatting errors (wrong date format, invalid territory code, missing required field) cause the entire file to be rejected.
-Molten Cloud generates MEF-compliant avails directly from the rights database, eliminating manual spreadsheet construction.
+Molten Cloud generates EMA-compliant avails directly from the rights database, eliminating manual spreadsheet construction.

 What are Amazon Prime Video's technical delivery specs?